Get that freshly dead appearance with some tips from a makeup expert, and save some money looking awesome.

 - To be a Zombie nurse: scrubs and shoes

 - Zombie schoolgirl: school uniform or skirt, stockings and button-up shirt, with Converse shoes

 - Zombie football player: football jersey with rips and holes, football helmet, cleats

-- Zombie housewife: tattered bathrobe, slippers
+- To be a Zombie housewife: tattered bathrobe, slippers

 - Zombie homecoming queen: prom dress, and a broken dollar-store tiara

 You get the idea, and can come up with your own.
 All of these can be made to look “zombie-like” by ripping and shredding the fabric, splattering them with fake blood (covered later), and kicking them around in some dirt to make them look ragged and dirty.